-improvement in first-year retention since 2018

-of class of 2020 graduates were employed or accepted into graduate program within six months of graduation of teachers report that iPad is an indispensable tool in their teaching

-"It is our commitment to our school that no digital divide will occur.
+improvement in first-year retention since 2018 91% of class of 2020 graduates were employed or accepted into a postgraduate programme within six months of graduation 96% of teachers report that iPad is an indispensable tool in their teaching Collaboration and Feedback "It is our commitment to our school that no digital divide will occur.
 We all deserve the right to learn."
 Kerry Lilico Head Teacher Stephenson Memorial Primary School, Wallsend, United Kingdom Providing opportunities to stay connected through technology is one way that schools can strive to maintain equitable and accessible education.
-Teachers are using collaborative documents to personalize instruction, Apple creative apps to design lessons and activities, and accessories like Apple Pencil for personalized digital feedback.
+Teachers are using collaborative documents to personalise instruction, Apple creative apps to design lessons and activities, and accessories like Apple Pencil for personalised digital feedback.
 In virtual classrooms and video chats, students are connecting with each other and their broader communities.
-On school websites and platforms like Seesaw and Showbie, students are sharing their creative work with an audience of peers, teachers, and families.
+On school websites and platforms like Seesaw and Showbie, students are sharing their creative work with an audience of peers, teachers and families.
 And in the classroom, AirPlay lets anyone share their screen so the whole class can collaborate instantly.
 Cheongwon Elementary School Seoul, South Korea Since the launch of the school's iPad initiative, Cheongwon students have increasingly been able to engage in self-directed classes and demonstrate their creativity through collaborative projects.
 The school has also hosted STEM learning camps, where Cheongwon students use Apple devices to connect with students at Seoul National University and Harvard Graduate School of Education.
 Administrators and IT staff note that since the introduction of Apple School Manager and mobile device management solutions, it has become more convenient for teachers to manage student accounts, purchase and install apps in bulk, and manage iPad remotely.
-And faculty have observed that the Schoolwork app has made it easier to collect student work and evaluate assignments.
-Highlands International School México Ciudad de México, Mexico This private international Catholic K-12 school began their one-to-one program in 2014.
+And staff have observed that the Schoolwork app has made it easier to collect student work and assess assignments.
+Highlands International School México Ciudad de México, Mexico This private international Catholic school for ages 5-18 began their one-to-one programme in 2014.
 The school produces a podcast to discuss issues in the community with a variety of guests.
-A 2020 survey at Highlands found that 98 percent of educators agree that iPad is useful in their lessons on a daily basis.
-And despite the challenges of at-home learning, the school has recorded a 96 percent retention rate and enrolled about 300 new students since 2020.
-New enrollees 234 110 96 71 68 2016-17 2017-18 2018-19 2019-20 2020-21 2021-22
+A 2020 survey at Highlands found that 98% of educators agree that iPad is useful in their lessons on a daily basis.
+And despite the challenges of home learning, the school has recorded a 96% retention rate and enrolled about 300 new students since 2020.